-However, if you are ok to spend a little bit of time in learning and doing by yourself, then you can think about VPS/Cloud servers.
+However, if you are ok with spending a little time learning and doing it by yourself, you can think about VPS/Cloud servers.
 This article will explain how to get a WordPress site running on the Google Cloud Platform in less than 15 minutes.

-This setup would cost around $20 per month and ready to serve 500,000 page views per month.
+This setup would cost around $25 per month and ready to serve 500,000 page views per month.
 Post setup, I will do a load test to verify the performance.

-- I assume you already have a domain, if not you can buy from Namecheap or Google.
+- I assume you already have a domain; if not, you can buy from Namecheap or Google.

 - Google cloud account with billing enabled

 - Some WordPress themes, but I will use the Newspaper by Tag div.

 - Log in to Google Cloud and go to Compute Engine >> VM Instances (direct link)

 - Click “Create Instance” and enter the required information.

 - Select the zone (choose the nearest location of your targetted audience)

 - Change boot disk to Ubuntu 18.04 LTS and boot disk type to SSD persistent disk with 10 GB size.

 - Allow HTTP and HTTPS firewall and click Create